-- 1. For each calendar month the Executive Officer shall prepare financial reports showing: - Statement of Financial Performance, including comparison to budget - a summary Statement of Financial Position. - 2.
-For each month the Executive Officer shall present a written summary report that describes: - key (financial) achievements from the previous month - expectations for the month ahead and - significant matters and/or risks that must be addressed by the School. - 3.
-This report shall be presented to the Resource Committee one week before the Board meeting, and tabled at the next meeting of the Board. - 4.
+- 1. For each calendar month the Finance Manager shall prepare financial reports showing: - Statement of Financial Performance, including comparison to budget - a summary Statement of Cashflow and - a summary Statement of Financial Position. - 2.
+For each month the Finance Manager shall present a written summary report that describes: - key (financial) achievements from the previous month - expectations for the month ahead and - significant matters and/or risks that must be addressed by the School. - 3.
+This report shall be presented to the Finance Committee one week before the Board meeting, and tabled at the next meeting of the Board. - 4.
 Any recommendations made to the Board for the purchase of fixed assets, investments and other use of cash resources must refer to the impact on the School's present cash resources and projected cashflows for the next 12 months.

 - 1. The Policy was approved and adopted by the Board at its meeting held on 31 October 2018 and became effective from that date. - 2.
 When the Board approved this Policy it agreed that no variations of this Policy or amendments to it can be made except with the unanimous approval of the Board. - 3.
-The school policy folder shall be made available to staff, ākonga and parents at their request.
+The school policy folder shall be made available to staff, students and parents at their request.
 The Board requires that the Principal arrange for all new staff to be made familiar with this Policy and other policies approved by the Board.